yuweisunn/homogeneous-learning-tensorflow/README.md

 Make sure you change *YOUR_USER_NAME* to your user name.

 ## Running the systems
 There are two components in HL, the decentralized learning system in the file of <strong>"environment.py"</strong>, and the DQN-based RL agent system in the file of <strong>"node.py"</strong>.
-More detailed information can be found in the Section X.XX of the Homogeneous Learning paper.
+More detailed information can be found in the Section 3.3 of the Homogeneous Learning paper.

 <strong>"environment.py"</strong> includes the decentralized learning algorithm, which allows the systems to envolve based on the decisions made by RL agents.